-Theorem 5.3 In one dimension, the HS algorithm finds the graph and skip distances, h and s, respectively, from an anchor node A to a node v.
+Theorem 10.
+In one dimension, the HS algorithm finds the graph and skip distances, h and s, respectively, from an anchor node A to a node v.

-Proof: Observe that the basic structure of Algorithm 1 is kept (Lines 1-2, 10-11, 5, 7, 13, 16) and merely augmented to include skip information.
+Proof.
+Observe that the basic structure of the HOP algorithm is kept (Lines 1-2, 10-12, 5, 7, 14, 17) and merely augmented to include skip information.

 To prove the correctness of the skip distance, we will use induction on the number of hops h as well.
 We claim that a node v at distance h and skip distance s will eventually know its correct hop and skip count.
-As in Lemma 4.2 we know that all D_1 nodes will eventually hear the message from A, setting their skip count to 0.
+As in Lemma 3 we know that all D_1 nodes will eventually hear the message from A, setting their skip count to 0.

 Going from $h - 1 \rightarrow h$, we assume that all D{h-1} nodes will know their correct distance and skip distance.
-By Lemma 4.2, we know that then the D_h nodes will learn their distance as well.
+By Lemma 3, we know that then the D_h nodes will learn their distance as well.
 Based on that, we claim that the D_h nodes will obtain their correct skip distance.
 There are two things we need to show: (i) that s will not be erroneously too large and (ii) that it will be as large as it is supposed to be.

-First, observe that we can ignore all skips values before the time that a node receives the correct hops value since at that point skips is set to the sent value (Lines 14 and 17).
+First, observe that we can ignore all skips values before the time that a node receives the correct hops value since at that point skips is set to the sent value (Lines 15 and 18).
 Since we know that the nodes in D{h-1} and D_h eventually obtain their correct distances, we will consider only the messages sent after that point.